 Host check command — defines how to determine whether hosts are UP.

 Alternative display name for services — defines alternative names for services’ displays.

-JVM memory levels — sets thresholds and other parameters for the monitoring of Javas-VMs’ memory usage.
+JVM memory levels — sets thresholds and other parameters for monitoring the memory usage of Java virtual machines (VM).

 Every rule set is responsible either for hosts or for services — never for both.
 If a parameter can be defined for hosts as well as services, there is a pair of applicable rules — e.g., Normal check interval for host checks and Normal check interval for services checks.

 A few rule sets, strictly-speaking, don’t actually define parameters, rather they create services.
 An example are the rules for active checks, which can be found at Setup > Services > HTTP, TCP, Email, ….
 With these you can, e.g., set up an HTTP check for specific hosts.

 These rules are classified as host rules — due to the fact that if such a check exists on a host it is deemed to be a property of the host.

 Further, there are rule sets that control the service discovery.
 With these you can, for example, via Windows service discovery define for which Windows services automatic checks should be created if they are found on a system.
 These are also host rules.

 The bulk of the rule sets determine parameters for specific check plug-ins.
 An example is Network interfaces and switch ports.
 The settings in these rules are tailored very specifically to their appropriate plug-in.
 Such rule sets fundamentally only find use with those services that are based on this plug-in.
 In case you are uncertain which rule set is responsible for which services, then you can best find out by navigating directly via the service to the relevant rule.
 How to do this will be explained later.